omonimus1/geeks-for-geeks-solutions/README.md

 # Geeks-for-geeks-solutions

-My solutions to algorithmic problems in [Geeks for Geeks](https://auth.geeksforgeeks.org/user/davidepollicino2015/practice/) written using C++, Python and Java
+My solutions to competitive programming problems in [Geeks for Geeks](https://auth.geeksforgeeks.org/user/davidepollicino2015/practice/) written using C++, Python and Java.

 ## What you can find in this repository